tomasy503/pump_failure_prediction/README.md

   - Handle missing or inconsistent data.
   - Feature engineering to create new, meaningful attributes (e.g., rolling averages, deltas).
   - Encode categorical variables and scale numerical ones.
-  - Split the data into training, validation, and testing sets.
+  - Split the data into training, and testing sets.

 ---

 ### **3. Model Development**
 - **Goal**: Develop machine learning models to predict pump failures.
 - **Actions**:
-  - Train multiple models (e.g., Random Forest, Gradient Boosting, Neural Networks).
+  - Train multiple models (e.g., Random Forest, Logistic Regression).
   - Use performance metrics such as precision, recall, F1-score, and ROC-AUC to evaluate models.
   - Optimize hyperparameters using grid search or Bayesian optimization.